JordiCorbilla/FlickrPhotoStats/README.md

 - splash screen.
 - Photo filtering.

+### Features for version 4.5:
+- Dashboard upgrade.
+- Double click on graphs to expand.
+- Performance improvements.
+- BatchUpdate to send emails out to users.
+- emails support HTML.
+- splash screen.
+- Photo filtering.
+- Memory leaks.
+- Web dashboard using ASP.NET MVC.

 Source code is available here.

 The application can now use **OAuth** authentication using REST.
 The application itself can validate the user tokens and provide all the flow within the application.
 I will write a post about this in my blog.

-Developed with Delphi XE6.
+Developed with Delphi XE6 and C#.

 ## Roadmap
 ### Version 4.4:
 - Additional photo filtering.
 - Speed improvements.

-### Version 4.5:
+### Version 4.5: version | 1.2.3
-- Saving the repository in a SQL DB (MySQL, SQL Server).
 - Authentication improvements.
+- Pool improvements.

 ### Version 5:
+- Saving the repository in a SQL DB (MySQL, SQL Server).
 - For version 5 I will start my hosted version where I will be able to take users on-board and just email the results back.

 ## Sponsors